victortsaitw12/dotnet-identity-and-jwt/README.md

    > - Phone number verification tokens: Used to verify phone numbers

 #### This token is nothing to do with JWT Token.

+---

+## The difference between AddIdentity<User, Role> add AddIdentityCore<User>

+- AddIdentityCore<User> adds only the minimal services required for user management, such as password hashing and user store integration, without including features like role management, claims management, or UI-related services (e.g., Razor Pages for login/registration).
+- AddIdentity<User, Role> (or its simpler overload AddIdentity<User>) includes a broader set of services, such as role management, user management APIs, and support for features like two-factor authentication, external login providers, and UI scaffolding.
+These are often unnecessary for a simple JWT-based API where you're only handling authentication via tokens.
+  > AddIdentityCore was chosen for its minimal footprint, flexibility with an existing Users table, and alignment with a JWT-based API that doesn't require the full ASP.NET Core Identity feature set.
+It provides just enough functionality for secure user authentication while keeping the implementation lean and focused.
+If you need additional Identity features, you can switch to AddIdentity, but you may need to adjust the database schema and configuration accordingly.